fangwei123456/spikingjelly/docs/source/activation_based_en/0_neuron.rst

 where :math:`\tau_{m}` is the membrane time constant and :math:`V_{reset}` is the reset potential.
 For such a differential equation, :math:`X(t)` is not a constant and it is difficult to obtain a explicit analytical solution.

-The neurons in :class:`spikingjelly.clock_driven.neuron` use discrete difference equations to approximate continuous differential equations.
+The neurons in :class:`spikingjelly.activation_based.neuron` use discrete difference equations to approximate continuous differential equations.
 From the perspective of the discrete equation, the charging equation of the LIF neuron is:

 .. math::